 There is no shame in imitation

-As a child, we all learned how to get things done by imitating others.
-The art of fashion of course is learned in the same way.
+As a child, we imitate others as a way to learn; we learn about the art of fashion in the same manner.
 Get yourself acquainted with fashion artists or influencers; learn how they incorporate details in their outfits, until you unbridle your own creativity.
 Observing other people who express themselves through fashion can teach you the basics .
 You can learn the usual dos and don’ts and from there, you can add your own touch based on your personality.

 Imitation is an important phase for beginners.
 When you admire someone’s sense of style and feel the desire to incorporate the same thing in your daily life, you start paying attention even to the smallest details.
 “Why did she combine red and yellow?”, “Why did she layer her blouse with a patterned coat?” or “Why did she partner velvet with silk?”
 You will notice everything, until you get to apply the same concept to your style.
 From there on, you would have tiny bits of realizations as to how you can tweak the existing style based on your own liking, and further express yourself in your own, unique ways.

 Do not let trends pressure you – build an intentional wardrobe

 You don’t purchase what you wear in sets, you purchase them by piece and include it in your existing wardrobe.
 And how are you supposed to maximize them all?
 Through the power of mix and matching.
 A strong wardrobe foundation should include the basics like jeans and blouses, strengthened by a few more items such as dresses, skirts, and blazers.